Skip to main content

 What is cardiac rehabilitation?

-Cardiac rehabilitation is a medically supervised program to help people who have heart disease.
+Cardiac rehabilitation helps people who have heart disease exercise with supervision.
 It's designed to improve heart recovery and your ability to function, and prepare you for future daily activities.
 It's overseen by a healthcare provider.
 People in this program may have had a heart attack or heart surgery.
 Cardiac rehab can often help you get better at your daily tasks.
 It may ease your symptoms and give you a sense of well-being.

 Who can be helped by cardiac rehab?